-If the digital film set is to be exposed on an imaging device that supports distortion, then distortion is not applied, neither is the distortion translated in an extra scaling factor during the RIP process.
-The distortion is interpreted afterwards by the imaging device, at the moment the digital film set is exposed on the device.
+• If the digital film set is to be exposed on an imaging device that supports distortion, then distortion is not applied, neither is the distortion translated in an extra scaling factor during the RIP process.
+The distortion is interpreted afterwards by the imaging device, at the moment it exposes that digital film set.